Wednesday, April 22nd, 2015

 • Tailpiece — A piece of drain pipe (about 6-8” long) that runs between the drain opening of a sink or lavatory and the P-trap.

 Water You Waiting For?
 Ray and his team can speak the lingo AND take the time to explain it to you in common language.
-Call him today for all your plumbing needs, questions, and emergencies.
-(513) 396-5300.
+Call or Contact Ray today for a free estimate (513) 396-5300.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.